Esme at the Kitchen Table,

-Paintings old and new also capture the artist’s mother and daughter, alongside dear friends (such as fellow artist Ishbel Myerscough).
-Portrayed both alone, in groups or alongside the artist, the differences between solitude and company feel particularly resonant – to paraphrase Dorothy Price, art historian and long-time collaborator of Joffe, Joffe’s work ‘traces a finger of time through the very act of being alive.’
+The relationship between subject and place (specifically the domestic interior) and solitude and company within each of these works feels especially resonant.
+To paraphrase co-curator Dorothy Price, art historian and long-time collaborator of Joffe, Joffe’s work ‘traces a finger of time through the very act of being alive.’

 We are delighted to have Chantal’s exhibition at Arnolfini which will be shown along with Hassan Hajjaj: The Path which runs until 1 November 2020.

-Born in 1969, Chantal Joffe lives and works in London and has exhibited nationally and internationally.
+Born in 1969, St. Albans, Vermont, USA, Chantal Joffe lives and works in London, UK.
 She holds an MA from the Royal College of Art and was awarded the Royal Academy Wollaston Prize in 2006.
-Her recent solo exhibition titled Personal Feeling is the Main Thing at The Lowry, Salford (2018) presented works from across Joffe’s career addressing themes of portraiture, motherhood, passing time and art’s relationship to history.
-Joffe has recently created a major new public work for the Elizabeth line station at Whitechapel.
+Joffe will create a major new public work for the Elizabeth line station at Whitechapel.
 Titled A Sunday Afternoon in Whitechapel, the work will be on view when the Crossrail station opens in 2021.
+Her recent solo exhibition titled Personal Feeling is the Main Thing at The Lowry, Salford in 2018 presented works from across Joffe’s career and alongside works by the German artist Paula Modersohn-Becker.

 Chantal Joffe is represented by Victoria Miro, who have supported the exhibition’s development alongside the work of Professor Dorothy Price, University of Bristol, who has collaborated with Joffe for a number of years, including co-curating Personal Feeling is the Main Thing at The Lowry in 2018.